 This is a standardised data model.
 A set of tools are available for vocabulary "alignment" and for running queries.
-This system is used in the US and allows some interoperability with other models (OHDSI-OMOP).
+This system is used in the US as well as in a few other countries, it allows some interoperability with other models (OHDSI-OMOP).
 This system has been recently used in Spain to follow the COVID-19 pandemic.